varabyte/kotter/README.md

 }
 ```

+Note that building native binaries is a little tricky, as you may need different host machines in order to build the
+various binaries.

 ### 🚥 Running examples

 If you've cloned this repository, examples are located under the [examples](examples) folder.

+#### JVM

-To try one of them, you
+Most of the examples (except `examples/native` target the JVM.
+To try one of them, you can navigate into it on the
-can navigate into it on the command line and run it via Gradle.
+command line and run it via Gradle.

 ```bash
 $ cd examples/life